Our Staff

 Milan Djurasovic

-Lead Teacher (History/Writing)
+Lead Teacher (Social Studies)

 Milan holds a BA in Psychology and a minor in History from the University of California, Davis.
 He also studied at the European College of Liberal Arts in Berlin, Germany and holds a Master of Arts in Russian Cultural Studies from the European University at St. Petersburg, Russia.
 In his free time, Milan enjoys reading, writing and playing sports.
 He brings his passion for history and his love for basketball to Read Academy where the students strive to beat him during the friendly lunchtime games.
 READ is lucky to have both a historian and an athlete in our faculty!